Computer and Information Systems (MS)

 CIS 640 | Compiler Design and Implementation | 3 cr

 Theory, design and implementation of compilers and other syntax-directed systems.
 Applies techniques of finite state machines, lexical analysis, symbol tables, parsing, storage allocations and code generation to the development of a compiler.
 Laboratory work included.
-Not open to those with credit in CSCI 440.
+Multi-career cross-listing: CSCI 440.
+Not open for students with credit in CSCI 440.

 Offered: Occasionally.